10 Movies That Took Their Genres to New Heights and Left a Lasting Impact, how many have you seen?

 Blockbuster Strategy

-9. Mad Max: Fury Road (2015) – Reinvigorating the Action Genre
+9. Mad Max: Fury Road (2015)- Revival of the Genre Action

 Practical Effects and World-Building

-10. Toy Story (1995) – Revolutionizing Animation
+10. Toy Story (1995) – Revolution in Animation

 Heartfelt Storytelling

-Impact on the Animation Industry
+Effect on Animation Industry

 Leave a Reply